What travel stories do you have?

 As soon as I got into the city, I drove downtown to the heart of Red Bank.
 I got coffee and a bagel at Rook Coffee on White st. Their coffee is to die for.
 And I headed for the water.
 Check in at my Airbnb rental wasn’t until 2 P.M.
 So like I said, what else did I have to do?
 Completely ignoring the fact that I am supposed to be looking for a house.

-For those of you who have never been to Red Bank, it’s a city of history as far as the natural eye can see.
+For those of you who have never been to Red Bank, it’s a city of history as far as the natural eye can see and should be one of the top places to go in New Jersey for history buffs.
 Nearly everything is a Victorian style house from their doctor’s office and dental office to their convenience stores and banks.
 It’s the sort of place that just feels like home.
 At least that’s what it feels like to me.
 Which I guess you can say is why I want to move there.